 3. Simple inexperience: not enough time behind the wheel to have good control of the vehicle, form good driving habits, or really get the responsibility of their role as a driver of a potentially deadly, 4,000 pound vehicle.

 Parents, if your teens have just learned to drive, make sure they get a lot of time behind the wheel with an experienced driver supervising, so that they are comfortable in all sorts of driving situations.
 Just because they were able to pass the driving test does not make them fully competent drivers.
 The high rate of teen driving accidents proves this point.

 If you or a loved one has been hurt in a Joplin car accident caused by another party's negligence, you may have grounds for a personal injury claim.
-Call the Joplin car accident lawyers at Aaron Sachs and Associates today for a free initial consultation about your accident.
+Call the Joplin car accident lawyers at Aaron Sachs & Associates, P.C. today for a free initial consultation about your accident.
 We're here to help.Attorney meetings by appointment only